jonas-lj/Ruffini/README.md

 ## Referencing

-If you are using the Ruffini ilbrary in a research project, please cite it as (setting the `date` field accordingly):
+If you are using the Ruffini library in a research project, please cite it as (setting the `date` field accordingly):

 ```
 @software{Ruffini,